mikejoh/gk/CAPA/README.md

     ```

   * **resource** - Performs operations on cluster resources directly.
 It can be used to get, create, apply, delete replace or patch resouces on your cluster.
-  * **suspend** - Suspend execution, either for aduration or until it is resumed manually.
+  * **suspend** - Suspend execution, either for a duration or until it is resumed manually.
   * **plugin** - Is a task that allows you to run an external plugin.
   * **containerSet** - Run multiple containers ina single Pod.
 Consolidate Pod spin-up time into one step in your workflow.
   * **data** - Get data from S3.